-Ethereum 2.0 is the next level of blockchain technology and cryptography.
-Some would regard the original cryptocurrency, Bitcoin, as a near-perfect substitute for the existing global monetary system.
+Ethereum 2.0 was the next level of blockchain technology and cryptography.
+Though Eth2 is no longer the terminology used, Ethereum isn’t sitting idle.
 Ethereum, however, isn’t sitting idle.
 It’s altering its state as time goes on.

-Ethereum 2.0 — referred to as the Ethereum upgrades — is the long-term roadmap adopted by the Ethereum ecosystem.
-Innovations to the Ethereum ecosystem are making it more scalable, secure and sustainable.
+Ethereum 2.0 — referred to as the Ethereum upgrades — consisted of three core steps, two of which were completed.
+The third step was deemed no longer necessary as other technology was developed faster than expected.
+While the Ethereum 2.0 upgrades no longer carry the name, the Ethereum ecosystem still has a long-term roadmap in place: Innovations to the ecosystem are making it more scalable, secure and sustainable.

-Ethereum 2.0 consists of three core steps, two of which are now complete:
+Ethereum 2.0 consisted of three core steps, two of which were completed:

 - Launch of the Beacon Chain — complete

 - Ethereum Sharding — replaced by layer 2 rollups

 The Beacon Chain was the first stage of migrating Ethereum from a proof-of-work mechanism to proof-of-stake.
 It was a test to ensure PoS was a sustainable way forward for Ethereum’s blockchain before its introduction to the ecosystem.
 When the test proved successful, the PoS mechanism worked alongside the previous PoW system as the next phase began developing.